Databus Logo

 Questions from librarians & NAAC coordinators

-An Integrated Library Management System (ILMS) is software that automates all library operations for colleges and universities — including book acquisition, MARC21 cataloging, circulation (issue/return), Web OPAC for student access, RFID security, digital repository management, and NAAC reporting.
-CampusAlly's ILMS is built specifically for Indian higher education institutions, with N-LIST/INFLIBNET support and Criterion IV compliance.
+An ILMS automates a college library's operations — acquisition, MARC21 cataloging, circulation (issue/return), a Web OPAC for students, RFID security, a digital repository, and library usage reporting.
+CampusAlly's ILMS is built for Indian higher education, with N-LIST/INFLIBNET support, and it produces the library usage data the Accreditation module uses for NAAC Criterion IV.

 Yes.
-CampusAlly supports the SIP2 (Standard Interchange Protocol 2), enabling seamless integration with RFID security gates, self-issue kiosks, and handheld RFID readers from major vendors.
-Books can be issued and returned at the kiosk without librarian involvement.
-Security gates trigger instant alerts if an un-issued book exits the library.
+It supports SIP2 (Standard Interchange Protocol 2), so it integrates with RFID security gates, self-issue kiosks, and handheld readers from major vendors.
+Students can issue and return books at the kiosk without a librarian, and the security gate flags an un-issued book at the exit.

 Yes.
-The cataloging module strictly follows MARC21 and AACR2 international bibliographic standards.
-Book details are auto-fetched using the ISBN number — title, author, publisher, edition, and cover image — so catalogue entry is fast and standardized.
-All bibliographic data is exportable in standard MARC formats.
+The cataloging module follows MARC21 and AACR2 bibliographic standards.
+Book details auto-fetch from the ISBN — title, author, publisher, edition, and cover — so catalogue entry is fast and standardised, and all data exports in standard MARC formats.

 Yes.
-The Web OPAC allows students to search the library catalogue from any device — mobile, tablet, or laptop.
-They can check real-time availability, place a "Hold" request if a book is issued out, receive a notification when it's returned, and renew their loans online before the due date — all without visiting the library counter.
+The Web OPAC lets students search from any device, check real-time availability, place a hold when a book is issued out (with a notification when it returns), and renew loans online before the due date — without visiting the counter.

 Yes.
-CampusAlly manages access to N-LIST e-resources and generates the usage reports required for INFLIBNET submissions — including user access counts, e-journal usage, and database access logs.
-This data is essential for NAAC Criterion IV accreditation and UGC compliance for government-aided colleges.
+It manages access to N-LIST e-resources and produces the usage reports needed for INFLIBNET submissions — access counts, e-journal usage, and database logs.
+That data supports NAAC Criterion IV and UGC compliance for government-aided colleges.

 Yes.
-CampusAlly provides automated migration scripts to move your bibliographic records, patron data, and circulation history from Koha, LibSys, Soul, NewGenLib, and Excel-based records.
-The migration is handled by the CampusAlly implementation team with zero data loss.
-Your library can go live without re-cataloging a single book.
+The implementation team migrates bibliographic records, patron data, and circulation history from Koha, LibSys, Soul, NewGenLib, and Excel-based records, so your library can go live without re-cataloging every book.

-CampusAlly's ILMS is purpose-built for higher education — handling MARC21/AACR2 cataloging, RFID SIP2 integration, PhD thesis repositories, N-LIST/INFLIBNET access management, NAAC Criterion IV reporting, and research output tracking.
-For K-12 schools, SchoolDeck's library module (barcode-based, simplified) is the right fit.
-The two products serve entirely different institutional needs.
+CampusAlly's ILMS is built for higher education — MARC21/AACR2 cataloging, RFID over SIP2, a thesis repository, N-LIST/INFLIBNET access, and NAAC Criterion IV usage data.
+For K-12 schools, SchoolDeck's library module (barcode-based and simpler) is the right fit; the two serve different institutions.

 Your library's digital transformation starts here.

-See CampusAlly's ILMS in a 30-minute demo — RFID setup, OPAC walkthrough, and NAAC reports included.
+See CampusAlly's ILMS in a 30-minute demo — RFID setup, OPAC walkthrough, and NAAC data included.
 No commitment needed.